rahulgopinath/rahulgopinath.github.io/_posts/2017-01-25-have-we-gotten-better.markdown

 Here is a graph of the number of vulnerabilities introduced in each year.
-![Linux kernel vulnerabilities per introduced year](/resources/posts/2017/vulnerabilities-increase.png) The interesting thing to note here is that the nubmer of new introduced vulnerabilities seem to peek at about 2011.
+![Linux kernel vulnerabilities per introduced year](/resources/posts/2017/vulnerabilities-increase.png) The interesting thing to note here is that the number of new introduced vulnerabilities seem to peek at about 2011.
 Does it mean that the new versions are much less vulnerable?
 Probably not.
 This seems to suggest that a vulnerability typically requires about 6 years before most of the bugs